Nicole McKee: Justice

 On 11 July 2024, McKee and Justice Minister Paul Goldsmith announced the formation of a new retail crime advisory group to engage with victims, workers, business owners, retail experts and advocacy groups to combat retail crime.
 The advisory group will be allocated NZ$1.8 million a year and expected to last two years.
+On 10 February 2026, Radio New Zealand reported that the retail crime advisory group would be dissolved in May 2026, four months ahead of its planned dissolution in September 2026.
+Three of the group's five members had resigned due to disagreements with the group's chairman Sunny Kaushal.

 On 1 July 2025, McKee and Goldsmith announced several proposed tougher penalties to combat shoplifting.
 These included introducing infringement fees for shoplifting offences above NZ$500 and NZ$100, increasing prison terms to one year for stolen goods worth NZ$2,000 and seven years for goods worth NZ $2,000 or more, and creating a new aggravated shoplifting offence.
 These changes were part of National's coalition agreement with NZ First.
 On 3 July, Goldsmith and McKee announced that the Government would increase the maximum trespass period from two to three years, and raise the maximum fines for trespassing.

 On 28 August 2025, McKee announced that the Government would amend alcohol legislation to make it harder for people to block liquor licenses and to introduce one-off special trading hours for pubs and clubs hosting major sport and cultural events.
 Other proposed changes include making it harder for liquor licensing bodies to reject alcohol license applications, allowing hairdressers and barbers to serve small amounts of alcohol without a license and banning food delivery services like UberEats from serving highly intoxicated customers.

+Deputy leadership

+On 28 June 2026, McKee was appointed as ACT's deputy leader during the party's annual general meeting in Auckland, succeeding the outgoing Brooke van Velden.
+She emphasised her role in rewriting the Arms Act and the passage of the reinstatement of the three-strikes law.
+During her acceptance speech, McKee said she was proud of both her British and Māori ancestry, and criticised Te Pāti Māori's claim to represent all Māori.